Understanding Generation Y in the workplace

 What makes Gen Y tick?

 As described by Wired magazine, Gen Y doesn’t recall life before the Internet.
-They live and breathe through their smart phones, sharing their lives over Instagram and connecting with friends and family via Facebook and Twitter.
+They live and breathe through their smartphones, sharing their lives over Instagram and connecting with friends and family via Facebook and Twitter.
 80% even sleep with their cell phone next to the bed.
 This generation has also mastered self-expression, with 75% creating a profile on a social networking site, 20% posting a video of themselves online, 38% with one to six tattoos, and 23% with a piercing in some place other than an earlobe.
 The trend towards personal branding or self-promoting is a rampant attribute of this group.

 This group is also considered “multitaskers extraordinaire.”
 They are apt to switch tasks quickly.
 While multitasking is often valued in the workforce, Gen Ys appear to have a greater vulnerability to interference, which can decrease their performance.

-When it comes to diversity, Millennials are one of the most diverse generations, making them more tolerant of races and groups.
+When it comes to diversity, Millennials are one of the most diverse generations, making them more accepting of races and groups.
 They are also considered more optimistic despite the many tragic events that have shaped their lives.

 Work ethics and work expectations